hao123-fe/her-preprocessor-cssnamespace/README.md

 # her-preprocessor-cssnamespace
-manage css class names, provide css namespace and cross-module access detect. it also output a css namespace and access map for the runtime or other processor.
+manage css class names, provide css namespace and cross-module access detect or dead code detect. it also output a css namespace and access map for the runtime or other processor.

 ## usage